What is Achilles Tendonitis?

 A podiatrist can issue a heel raise to help relieve the pressure being placed on the tendon

-An orthotic device can be used to control excess motion, support the arch of the foot, and reduce stress on the Achilles tendon.
+Heel pain insoles an orthotic device can be used to control excess motion, support the arch of the foot, and reduce stress on the Achilles tendon.

-Stretches for the calf muscles and hamstrings may be issued to help stretch out the muscles and help relieve strain on the Achilles’ tendon
+Heel pain exercises like stretches for the calf muscles and hamstrings may be issued to help stretch out the muscles and help relieve strain on the Achilles’ tendon

 Want to see us in person?